Florin-L/tictactoe/README.md

 This project serves different purposes:

-- help me acquiring new Python skills and improve the existing ones;
+- help me acquiring new Python skills and improving the existing ones;
 - help me discovering the Twisted event-driven networking engine and figuring out how to employ it (in a funny way).

 Some considerations regarding the "architecture"/"design" used in this proof-of-concept so far: